nihilistsumo/QS3M/README.md

 ```
 This evaluates the trained model on two test datasets (TRECCAR benchmark Y1 train and test).
 Specify the model name saved in "saved_models" directory trained in the previous step.

-To train and evaluate other variations of CATS, please make necessary changes to parameters.
+To train and evaluate other variations of QS3M, please make necessary changes to parameters.
 A detailed description of various parameters can be found in the following section.

 ## Important parameters models.py